wartman/pilot/readme.md

 Pilot
 =====

-A simple UI framework.
-At the moment, basically a direct port of  https://github.com/jorgebucaran/superfine with a few little extras.

-No tests for now, but the todo example does work.
+A simple UI framework, based heavily on [Superfine](https://github.com/jorgebucaran/superfine) under the hood.

 About
 -----